Top three reasons to hike the Bechler River Trail

 What do I need to bring?

-A trip packet will be emailed to you after your booking with more details, but here’s a list of the equipment you need to bring:
+Here’s a list of the equipment you need to bring:

-- Day pack large enough to carry all the items listed (around a 40L bag)
+- Day pack large enough to carry all the items listed (around a 25-40L bag)

 - Water bottle or hydration bladder (2L capacity)

 - Long sleeve base layer (synthetic or wool)

 - Medium-weight polar fleece